 - All employers must take reasonable steps to protect employees by following the Alabama Department of Public Health’s Guidelines for Safeguarding All Businesses.

 - All restaurants, bars, breweries and similar establishments (such as ice cream shops and coffee shops) can open to dine-in customers.
-These businesses must limit any party size to no more than 8 people, must ensure social distancing between tables, must require employees to wear face masks, and do away with self-service options like drink stations, buffets and salad bars.
+These businesses must limit any party size to no more than 8 people, must ensure social distancing between tables unless tables are separated by solid partitions such as plexiglass that are as large as possible and impermeable to respiratory droplet or aerosols.
+They must also require employees to wear face masks, and do away with self-service options like drink stations, buffets and salad bars.
 Full guidelines to follow are included in Alabama Department of Public Health’s Guidelines for Restaurants and Bars.

-- Athletic facilities including fitness centers, yoga studios and other group exercise class facilities can open at up to 50% allowed capacity.
+- Athletic facilities including fitness centers, yoga studios and other group exercise class facilities can open at normal capacity provided customers maintain 6-foot social distancing unless customers are wearing masks and are separated by curtains or other partitions such as plexiglass.
 Employees must wear face masks when interacting with customers, and recreational water or spa facilities (sauna, hot tub, showers, etc.) are to remain closed.
 Pools may open, but people must maintain 6-foot social distancing.
 These facilities should follow the Alabama Department of Public Health’s Guidelines for Athletic Facilities.

 - Hair salons and barber shops; nail, waxing and tanning salons; spa and massage therapy facilities; and body art and tattoo studios can open.
 These businesses must enforce social distancing, employees must wear face masks at all times, and the facility must follow the Alabama Department of Public Health’s Guidelines for Close Contact Personal Service Businesses.